UtrechtUniversity/re-python-package-poetry/README.md

 If needed, most of these tools can be removed by simply removing the GitHub action that calls the tool, or by changing `pyproject.toml`

-## How to use
+## How to use this template

+Click `Use this template` at the top of this page to create a new repository using this template

+## Modificating the template for your package

 ### Step 1: Create new repository from this template
-Click `Use this template` at the top of this page to create a new repository using this template

 ### Step 2: Change the name of your package in pyproject.toml
 - Change the name of the folder `packagename` to the name of your package